supakitboon/Multi-Agent/README.md

 ### Fact Checking
 1. Student makes a claim (e.g. *"The average age is 35"*)
 2. Tutor delegates to Fact Checker Agent
-3. Fact Checker retrieves stored analysis from AgentCore Memory + raw CSV from S3
+3. Fact Checker retrieves stored analysis from AgentCore Memory + raw CSV from S3 (if no analysis exists, it runs a smart analysis on demand)
-4. Claude verifies the claim and returns `CORRECT` / `WRONG` / `AMBIGUOUS` with reasoning
+4. Claude verifies the claim using the analysis summary and a data preview (first 20 rows + descriptive stats), returns `CORRECT` / `WRONG` / `AMBIGUOUS` with reasoning and pandas code
 5. Tutor wraps the verdict in a Socratic follow-up response

 ### Returning User Session Restore